Royal House of Keoua Nui

 Queen Victoria of England for her godson,

-Princess Emma Kalanikaumakaʻamano Kaleleonālani Naʻea Rooke was born on January 2, 1836.
-Her father was George Naea and her mother was Fanny Kekelaokalani Young, she was adopted by her aunt Grace Kamaikui Young & husband, Mr. Thomas Charles Byde Rooke.
+High Chiefess Princess Emma Kalanikaumakaʻamano Kaleleonālani Naʻea Rooke was born on January 2, 1836.
+Her father was High Chief George Naʻea and her mother was High Chiefess Fanny Kekelaokalani Young, she was adopted by her aunt High Chiefess Grace Kamaʻikuʻi Young & husband, Mr. Thomas Charles Byde Rooke.

-A royal member of the Kamehameha dynasty, through her great grandfather, Prince Kealiʻimaikai, a brother of King Kamehameha the Great.
-Princess Emma was selected by Kamehameha III to be eligible for the Hawaiian throne and was sent to be groomed at the Chiefs' Children's School, where she lived and was educated with her cousin and future husband, Prince Alexander Liholiho (King Kamehameha IV) whom she married on June 19, 1856.
+She was a royal member of the Kamehameha Dynasty, through her great grandfather, High Chief Kealiʻimaikaʻi, who was a brother of King Kamehameha the Great.
+Therefore, the High Chiefess Emma was selected by H.M.
+King Kamehameha III to be eligible for the throne and was sent to be groomed at the Chiefs' Children's School, where she lived and was educated with her cousin and future husband, H.R.H.
+Prince Alexander Liholiho (who later became H.M.
+King Kamehameha IV) whom she married on June 19, 1856.

-On May 20, 1858 Emma gave birth to her only child, a son, Prince Albert Edward Kauikeaouli Kaleiopapa Kamehameha.
-Queen Victoria and Prince Albert Edward of England was his godparents, for which he was given the name Albert Edward.
-Unfortunately, the young prince died at the age of four and a year later, her royal husband, King Kamehameha IV died in 1863.
+On May 20, 1858 Queen Emma gave birth to their only child, a son, H.R.H Prince Albert Edward Kauikeaouli Kaleiopapa Kamehameha.
+Queen Victoria of England was his godmother, and was given the name Albert Edward after her husband.
+Unfortunately, the young prince died at the age of four and a year later, her husband, H.M.
+King Kamehameha IV died in 1863.

-Queen Emma, who was dedicated to health care and education, with her husband, King Kamehameha IV, were the founders of The Queen's Medical Center, St. Andrews Priory, Iolani School and St. Andrews Cathedral.
+H.M.
+Queen Emma, who was dedicated to health care and education, with her husband, King Kamehameha IV, were the founders of The Queen's Medical Center, St. Andrews Priory, ʻIolani School and St. Andrews Cathedral.

-When the throne was left vacant after the death of King Lunalilo on February 3 1874, Emma proclaimed herself as candidate for the throne as she was a member of the royal house and was officially made eligible to be a ruler being a granddaughter of Kealiʻimaikaʻi (Kamehameha's brother).
-The other proclaimed candidate was High Chief David Kalākaua who was also a member of the royal house and was eligible to rule as well.
-Unfortunately the legislature voted 39 to 6 in favor of Kalākaua, the election resulted in an uproar of Queen Emma's supporters, comprised by the majority of the Hawaiian people.
+When the throne was left vacant after the death of H.M.
+King Lunalilo on February 3 1874, Queen Dowager Emma proclaimed herself as candidate for the throne as she was a member of the royal house and was officially made eligible to be a ruler.
+The other proclaimed candidate was High Chief David Kalākaua who was also a member of the royal house and eligible to rule as well.
+Unfortunately despite of the majority support of the Hawaiian people, the legislature voted 39 to 6 in favor of Kalākaua, the election resulted in an uproar of Queen Emma's supporters, comprised by the majority of the Hawaiian people.
 The Marines from American & British vessels were called to restore civil order and eventually Queen Emma acknowledged Kalākaua as the new king.